 The tool can help identify cost jumps, the cause/s, and the resource owners – typically in a matter of minutes.
 It will identify under-utilised resources and suggest where long running instances could be switched to Reserved Instances to reduce costs.
 The analytics give an overall view of AWS spend and allow for costs to be divided based on categories such as region, owner, or application.

 Key differentiator: DevOps tool with a sole Amazon AWS focus

 Website - https://www.yotascale.com/

 Top ranking tools

-Not yet reviewed IaaS Optimisation Market Guide ITAM Automation Tools - Market Guide Market Guide - Mobile Device Management for ITAM SaaS Subscription Management - Market Guide
+Not yet reviewed IaaS Optimisation Market Guide ITAM Automation Tools - Market Guide Market Guide - Mobile Device Management for ITAM SaaS Management - Market Guide

 Light on bandwidth.
 Easy to implement.
 Built-in agent deployment functionality.
 The reporting has been built-in and seems a bit limited.6 User reviewsCustomer feedback85%

 SaaS Optimisation Market Guide Published Reviews IaaS Optimisation Market Guide ITAM Automation Tools - Market Guide SaaS Subscription Management - Market Guide SaaS Management - Market Guide IT Management Suites SaaS Management Market Report (2020)

 ServiceNow makes work, work better for people.8 User reviewsCustomer feedback82%